ziapeltagames/lavender-hack/docs/CHARACTERS.md

 ### Blather

-This is a substitute for a skill system.
+Backgrounds are a substitute for a skill system.
 It's useful to create an evocative and interesting background that is useful in a few situations, which isn't an easy skill to develop.
 If a background is too broad it can feel watered down, but if it's hyper focused, it may never feel applicable.

 It may be worth having more ways to gain advantage than a background. _Whitehack_ uses the concept of groups, which are tied to particular ability scores.
 These are a little like aspects from _Fate Core_, but they don't have an additional currency needed to invoke them.
 Still haven't decided if having something like that is worth the overhead.
 It can give characters more depth.
 I don't want any more currencies to track aspect invokes.